 Yesterday a friend and I made a photo trip to the Almtal.
 It was a cloudy, cold and rainy day, however, we wanted to capture some autumn colors and I am very pleased with the results 🙂

-For this trip I used my Nikon D750 with the Tamron SP 15-30 F2.8, Tamron SP 24-70 F2.8 with a Hoya Pro ND 64 Filter (82mm), the Tamron SP 150-600 F5-6.3 and my Manfrotto Tripod with Sirui K30X ballhead.
+For this trip I used my Nikon D750 with the Tamron SP 15-30 F2.8, Tamron SP 24-70 F2.8 with a Hoya Pro ND 64 Filter (82mm), the Tamron SP 150-600 F5-6.3 and my Manfrotto Tripod with Sirui K30X ball head.
 All of my gear was packed safely in my Lowepro Flipside 400 AW backpack with raining hood.
-The weather sealing of all three Tamron lenses was very useful at this trip.
+The weather sealing of all three Tamron lenses was very useful on this trip.

 Now to the Pictures!